Ham and Cheese Crescent Rolls – A Leftover Ham Recipe

 Done.

-- Fill each individual crescent roll with ham and cheese mixture; roll up into a crescent shape.
+3. Fill each individual crescent dough with ham and cheese mixture; roll up into a crescent shape.

-- Arrange filled crescents in a baking dish sprayed with nonstick cooking spray.
+4. Arrange filled crescents in a baking dish sprayed with nonstick cooking spray with the seams down.

-- Let the ham and cheese crescent rolls sit at room temperature for 10 minutes before serving.
+7. Let the ham and cheese crescent rolls sit at room temperature for 10 minutes before serving.
+If desired, season to taste with salt and black pepper.

 For the full recipe and ingredient list for Leftover Ham Crescents, scroll to the bottom of this post.